 Our housekeeping staff doesn’t just clean living spaces, they also share joyful conversations and check in on residents to create true bonds and connections.
 The dining team doesn’t just serve delicious food, they also work with residents to brainstorm alternative dishes that cater to their dietary needs.
 Together, we form a family that shows up every day ready to pamper and enjoy the company of our fascinating residents.
 The wealth of knowledge and prideful passion that each department leader brings to our community perfectly complements that of their colleagues to create a cohesive team with one focus: to provide an active, productive lifestyle to seniors within an independent, supportive environment.

-As Spring Harbor’s Director of Sales & Marketing, Juanita Thomas is likely the first cheerful face prospective new residents meet.
-Overseeing all aspects of the community’s sales and marketing plans, advertising, media placements, sponsorships, budget growth projections, as well as social media, she loves meeting new residents and their families, while getting to know current residents even better.
+As Spring Harbor’s Director of Sales & Marketing, Zack Hamsley is likely the first cheerful face prospective new residents meet.
+Overseeing all aspects of the community’s sales and marketing plans, advertising, media placements, sponsorships, budget growth projections, as well as social media, he loves meeting new residents and their families, while getting to know current residents even better.
+He works very closely with an incredible marketing team: Margaret Ward, Sales Counselor and Dan Johnson, Move-in Coordinator

 As Accounting Director at Spring Harbor, Janet Peters manages the organization’s budgets and financials, as well as oversees accounts receivable and accounts payable.